 KDE, especially the windows manager and the Dolphin file browser.
 Full of little details that make life enjoyable.

 Surprisingly, Dolphin doesn't have tabs, but it took me a while to notice, because it can split in exactly two panes, which is exactly for what I use tabs in a file manager.
 Being able to "cut" files/folders, not only "copy" and "paste" also helps.

 UPDATE: Turns out, it does have tabs, hidden behind a shortcut.

 I did miss some software that I regularly used.
 Like 1Password, that is only available as a browser extension.
 I'm also going to miss iWork, although I'm happy that I can still use their web version (yes, there is a web version at icloud.com!)

 In the time I was away, some technologies for packaging universal Linux desktop applications emerged: Snap, Flatpak, and AppImage.
 Sadly, all of them are based on containers, and some apps run slower or crashes, and everybody seems to hates them.

 I completely forgot that desktop computers don't have a single integrated port for headphones and microphone, so I had to buy a splitter.
 But it still I can't make it work with my EarPods.
 Don't know if it's a hardware or software problem.

 I have to buy a webcam too, duh.

-I like it.
+I love it.
 Maybe I'm still in my honeymoon phase, but I feel less constrained with this system, free to try new things.
 I don't have time to lose tinkering it like when I was in college, but I don't feel the need it either; the KDE defaults are great.